datacarpentry/semester-biology/exercises/Making-choices-dna-or-rna-R.md

 seq3 <- "gaaagcaagaaaaggcaggcgaggaagggaagaagggggggaaacc"
 ```

-*Optional: For a little extra challenge make your function work with both upper
+*Challenge (**optional**)*: Figure out how to make your function work with both
-and lower case letters, or even strings with mixed capitalization*
+upper and lower case letters, or even strings with mixed capitalization*